CBornholdt/RWModdingResources/aiBasicOverview.md

   </thinkNode>
 </DutyDef>
 ```
-Following from previous discussion, this has a pawn follow the escortee, it then attempts to `SatisfyBasicNeedsAndWork` by loading the appropriate subTree with a distance restriction (how this works specifically is left to the reader), finally wandering in the vicinity of the duty location (focus).
+From above, this has a pawn follow the escortee, it then attempts to `SatisfyBasicNeedsAndWork` by loading the appropriate subTree with a distance restriction (how this works specifically is left to the reader), finally wandering in the vicinity of the duty location (focus).
 There is similarly a Duty for each of the various AI attacker styles, prisoner breaks, essentially any concerted set of tasks that a pawn will perform autonomously in response to some event / higher logic / raison d'être (sappers gonna sap).
 As to where Duties come from, well ... until next time!